 Estate planning is life planning—for you, your children and even your parents.
 It encompasses many areas such as making sure your assets are fairly and smoothly distributed, allowing you to step in and help aging parents, planning for guardianship for your young children and assisting you through the court process called Probate.
-For complete details on estate planning « LEARN MORE »

-Trust & Probate Administration
+Probate & Trust Administration

 If your family has experienced the loss of a family member, I can assist you with the legal process that occurs when a loved one passes away.
 There are specific processes you must go through to transfer assets from your loved one to their heirs.
 If they had a will, there is a court process called probate.
 If they had a living trust, there is a private process of administration that needs to take place, with certain rules and requirements.
 If you’ve found yourself in the position of having to step up to the role of executor or trustee, you will need the guidance of an attorney.

 As an adult child of parents who are beginning to lose their memory or ability to care for themselves, you need to know the ways in which you can step in and help.
 You need to know how and when to take the role of a successor trustee or be added as a trustee to an already existing trust in order to help your parents with their everyday affairs.
 I can provide you with guidance that allows your parents to maintain their dignity.